 27 Mar Everything You Need to Know About Python

 If you’re interested in coding then learning Python is a great place to get started; it was designed with simplicity in mind.
-Python was invented by Dutch programmer Guido Van Rossum, and it was first released in 1991.
+This language was invented by Dutch programmer Guido Van Rossum, and it was first released in 1991.
 It’s still one of the most popular coding languages with developers and more importantly, with leading tech giants.
-Python is an integral part of Google, Wikipedia, and NASA.
+It is an integral part of Google, Wikipedia, and NASA.

 Let’s take a look at 5 reasons why you need to learn Python.

 Python is one of the only coding languages that was specifically designed with usability and simplicity in mind.
 If you’re interested in learning to code and you’re tempted to teach yourself Python, then it’s a great first step to understanding essential coding technologies.